sukolenvo/2024duCTF/solve/sssshhhh/index.md

   return uVar1;
 }
 ```
 It compares some number (length?) to 0x23 and then calls `memequal`.
-Strangely, memequel doesn't take any params.
-Eventually I checked disassembly:
+Strangely, `memequel` doesn't take any params.
+Eventually I checked disassembly for this line:
 ```asm
 MOV        RAX,param_4
 LEA        RBX,[DAT_0067ec99]